When You Reach Out… And It Doesn’t Land -

 there is something vulnerable about having to ask.
 Though I have tried a few times with a few friends.

-This phase of grief exposes something uncomfortable.
+This 3rd phase of grief exposes something uncomfortable and vulnerable.

-So again — the work returns inward.
+So again — the work returns inward where I must:

 Pause.